yonrasgg/TechNomadiX/_posts/2024-07-01-obviously-agile.md

 Agile encourages close **collaboration between customers and development teams** throughout the project.
 This interaction ensures that the evolving needs of the customer are met effectively.

-- **Sub-point A**: In agile, a customer representative (often a **product owner**) is involved regularly to communicate requirements and provide feedback, which drives product direction.
+- In agile, a customer representative (often a **product owner**) is involved regularly to communicate requirements and provide feedback, which drives product direction.
-- **Sub-point B**: **Frequent feedback** allows the development team to adjust functionalities to meet customer expectations, which reduces misunderstandings and promotes successful project outcomes.
+- **Frequent feedback** allows the development team to adjust functionalities to meet customer expectations, which reduces misunderstandings and promotes successful project outcomes.

 *[Reference: The Role of Product Owners in Agile](https://scaledagileframework.com/product-owner/#:~:text=The%20Product%20Owner%20(PO)%20is,with%20customer%20and%20stakeholder%20needs.)*